 - Use all of this information to come up with a road map to what needs to get done in the coming year, and

-Look, I know it’s scary, likely not the thing at the top of your list, and probably one of the tasks you avoid like the plague, but the reality is that this kind of planning needs to get done to keep your business moving forward.
+This can be a very scary exercise.
+It’s likely not the thing at the top of your list, and probably one of the tasks you avoid like the plague, but the reality is that this kind of planning has to happen to keep your business moving forward.
 So grab some wine, a notepad, your phone and maybe even your girls, and dive in.
 This is one task you can’t (and shouldn’t) avoid.